Capacity Planning Challenges & Solutions for Agencies

 • How to best allocate them to achieve project and agency goal

-Capacity planning software can streamline this process by helping you get an overview of how efficient your resources are at completing certain tasks.
-For example, historical data on estimated vs. actual completion time can greatly benefit your future planning.
+Capacity management software can streamline this process by helping you get an overview of how efficient your resources are at completing certain tasks.
+For example, historical data on estimated vs. actual completion time can greatly benefit your future planning and professional services time tracking software can help with that.

 A screenshot of a detailed capacity planning software interface showing individual employee schedules with tasks, hours allocated, and vacation time, highlighting capacity planning challenges in project coordination.